What are some other commonly used terms in this field?

 Care coordination – Care coordination is the deliberate organization of consumer care activities between two or more providers, caregivers, or other individuals involved in a consumer’s care, in order to facilitate the effective delivery of health care services.

 Consumer – A consumer is anyone who accesses and uses health care services.
-Consumers are sometimes referred to as patients or clients in other care settings.
+Consumers are sometimes referred to as patients, clients, or participants in other care settings.

 Consumer engagement – Consumer engagement is the act of empowering the consumer – i.e., the patient, client, or participant – to be an equal and active member of the care team.